EuMace/DevOps-ProjectsOnline/project8.md

 # Optional Step – Configure Local DNS Names Resolution

 Sometimes it is tedious to remember and switch between IP addresses, especially if you have a lot of servers under your management.

-What we can do, is to configure the local domain name resolution.
-The easiest way is to use /etc/hosts file, although this approach is not very scalable, but it is

-very easy to configure and shows the concept very well.
-We will configure the IP address to domain name mapping for our LB.
+What we can do, is to configure local domain name resolution.
+The easiest way is to use /etc/hosts file, although this approach is not very scalable, but it is very easy to configure and shows the concept well.
+So let us configure IP address to domain name mapping for our LB.

 #Open this file on your LB server